plzin/plzin.github.io/posts/linear-systems-mod-n.md

 So while the kernel will always be a submodule, it need not have a basis.
 Furthermore, linear dependence does not necessarily mean that a vector can be removed from the generating set, as seen in this example.
-Instead, what we really want is a minimal generating set ([which does not always exist](https://mathoverflow.net/questions/33540/existence-of-a-minimal-generating-set-of-a-module), though in our finite cases it of course does), but we would need an efficient way to compute it.
+Instead, what we really want is a minimal generating set ([which does not always exist](https://mathoverflow.net/questions/33540/existence-of-a-minimal-generating-set-of-a-module), though in our finite cases it of course does), but we would need a way to compute it.
-I don't really need this for MBA and I don't know if an algorithm for this problem has been published.
+I don't really need this for MBA so I don't bother, but you can find a minimal generating set by computing the HNF (or our ill-defined "HNF" mod n) of the matrix that contains the vectors of the generating set as columns.
-It might be an interesting problem to think about.
+All the non-zero columns of the result will generate the same submodule with as few vectors as possible.